Veterinary Economics Strategy Committee

 - Recommend actions to develop and deliver information to the veterinary profession that will improve the profession’s business knowledge, acumen, and financial success.

-- Respond to staff requests for advice on veterinary economics issues.
+- Respond to staff requests for advice on veterinary economics and small business issues.

 Membership and Method of Appointment